-British Standard Pipe (BSP) and BSPT (tapered) connections are comparable to NPT, except most sizes have a different thread pitch, plus the O.D.’s and thread form are close, but not the same.
+The two fitting connection types, British Standard Pipe (BSP) and BSPT (tapered) connections, are comparable to NPT fittings, except most sizes have a different thread pitch, plus the O.D.’s and thread form are close, but not the same.
 Sealing takes place by distortion of the threads.
-Because of this, thread sealants are recommended when securing these connections.
+Because of this, British thread sealants are recommended when securing these fitting connection types.

 BSPP (parallel) male connection is comparable to NPSM male except most sizes have a different thread pitch.
 A captive seal is made using metal to metal angled surfaces or a combination of metal to metal and an O-ring.
-This type of connection is very similar (but not interchangeable) with the American NPSM male.
+This fitting connection type is very similar (but not interchangeable) to the American NPSM male.
 The female swivel BSPP has a tapered nose flareless swivel where the seal occurs on the cone seat of the male connector.

 Note: the thread sizes are often expressed as fractional dimensions preceded by the letters “G” or “R”, where “G” represents a parallel thread and “R” represents a tapered thread.
-Example; BSPT 5/8-14 can be designated by R 5/8 and BSP 1/16-28 can be designated by G1/16.
+For example, BSPT 5/8-14 can be designated by R 5/8 and BSP 1/16-28 can be designated by G1/16.

 DIN 7631 Series is a common metric style connection in hydraulic systems.
 The male connector has a straight metric thread with a 60° angle on a recessed cone.
 The female has a straight thread with a seat that is a tapered nose.
 The contact of the cone of the male and the tapered nose of the female flareless swivel is where the seal takes place.
 This is also a mechanical connection.
 DIN 3902 Series is a common male with three different possible female halves.
 The straight metric thread male has a 24° angle.
 Its recessed counter-bore matches the tube O.D. it is connected to.
 The female may be one of the following: